Performance Standards for Choleycstectomy

 Surgeons performing laparoscopic cholecystectomy should be able to offer intra-operative imaging (OTC/Laparoscopic Ultrasound)

-Day case (not overnight stay) rate for elective laparoscopic cholecystectomy standard 50%, aim >75% (accepting geographical remoteness in some regions might limit this)
+Day case (not overnight stay) rate for elective laparoscopic cholecystectomy: standard 50%, aim >75% (accepting geographical remoteness in some regions might limit this)

 Readmission rates after cholecystectomy within 30 days <10%

-Unexpected Day Case LC admission rates low, rates of after day-case LC <5%
+Unexpected Day Case LC re-admission <5%

 Overall Morbidity < 10%